 - Enabling App features such as “check-ins”, surveys/polls, messaging, channels, agenda sessions, exhibitors, recommendations, speakers and locations;

-- Prepopulating App fields such as conference agendas, attendee lists, exhibitor lists and location information;
+- Prepopulating App fields such as conference agendas, attendee lists, speaker lists, exhibitor lists, and location information;

-- Showing your App contributions on the activity feeds in the App;
+- Showing your App contributions on the activity feeds in the event App;

-- For analytics and market research to perform our services;
+- For analytics and market research to perform or improve our services;

 - Sending emails or push notifications in relation to the event; and,

-- Processing complaints, handling disputes, performing audits and meeting statutory requirements
+- Processing complaints or customer service inquiries, handling disputes, performing audits and meeting statutory requirements.

 - With whom do we share your personal data?